Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 ## Solution:

+### Consideration

+* If a 911 call is made, the event’s address, date, and time is logged as an incident.

+* An incident may or may not be given a case number
+* Incidents reported via app can be linked by provided case number (if known), or by correlating the submitted metadata(location, date, and time)  with a logged incident from the police department
+* If an event has not yet been logged as an incident by the police department (ex: occurring live at a protest), reported incidents submitted through app can be tagged as pending until a matching police incident can be linked once filed.

 ### Skills & Technologies Required

 * Web Application built using Vue.js.
 This can be run locally or on IBM Cloud.
 The web application provides the dashboard and is at the core of the solution.